-- 4. Explain the use of technologies, processes and procedures to defend all components of a network. - 5.
-Develop career skills by combining classroom theory with hands-on practical applications.6.
+- 1. Be employable as an associate security analyst, incident responders, network security analyst, or cybersecurity risk analyst. - 2.
+Implement data confidentiality, integrity, availability and security controls on networks, servers and applications. - 3.
+Develop security principles and policies that comply with cybersecurity laws. - 4.
+Explain the use of technologies, processes and procedures to defend all components of a network. - 5.
+Develop career skills by combining classroom theory with hands-on practical applications. - 6.
 Demonstrate critical thinking, complex problem solving, and collaboration.